pmmalinov01/leapp/docs/tutorials/aws/iam_federated_role/gsuite_federation_setup.md

 ![](../../../images/tutorials/aws/iam_federated_role/G_SUITE_FEDERATION_SETUP-7.png)

-Then Search for "Amazon Web Services", wait for search to complete then select the one in figure, being careful to check that is a "Web SAML":
+Then Search for "Amazon Web Services", wait for searchFilter to complete then select the one in figure, being careful to check that is a "Web SAML":

 ![](../../../../images/tutorials/aws/iam_federated_role/G_SUITE_FEDERATION_SETUP-8.png)